Published on November 2nd, 2020, by Labtoo's team

 This is the phase where scientists identify and isolate molecules that can be potential drug candidates: it generally lasts from 2 to 5 years.
 But how are these relevant molecules discovered?

-More recently, the notion of biological target has marked a significant change in pharmacology0 in drug discovery.
-This relevant target (which can be a signalling pathway) can be found from the physiopathology of an organ or a disease mechanism, or functional genomic, by a bioinformatic analysis of healthy tissue VS diseased tissue genetic activity.
+More recently, the notion of the biological target has marked a significant change in pharmacology0 in drug discovery.
+This relevant target (which can be a signaling pathway) can be found in the physiopathology of an organ or a disease mechanism, or functional genomic, by a bioinformatic analysis of healthy tissue VS diseased tissue genetic activity.
 The identified target can then be validated (or not) by a relevant molecule able to bind with the target and produce a physiological response.

-These relevant molecules (also called hits) are isolated from high throughput screenings of chemolibraries and other in silico modelling strategy.
-The next necessary step is then to identify a binding site and a pharmacophore by using NMR, crystallography or chromatography techniques.
+These relevant molecules (also called hits) are isolated from high throughput screenings of chemo-libraries and other in silico modeling strategies.
+The next necessary step is then to identify a binding site and a pharmacophore by using NMR, crystallography, or chromatography techniques.

-It is also during the drug discovery phase that begins the galenic development , thus defining choices in the drug formulation, production and tests.
-Optimizing hits to ensure their efficacy, metabolic stability and bioavailability greatly depends from the employed galenic form.
-This structural optimization and the molecule synthesis can be done chemically or by bioproduction.
+It is also during the drug discovery phase that begins the galeni development, thus defining choices in the drug formulation, production, and tests.
+Optimizing hits to ensure their efficacy, metabolic stability and bioavailability depend on the employed galenic form.
+This structural optimization and molecule synthesis can be done chemically or by bioproduction.

 Tests have to be used according to the Good Laboratory Practice (GLP): these regulations specify which studies have to be realized and which animals have to be used during preclinical research to retrieve good data.

-Pharmacodynamics studies combine ligand binding screenings, dose-effect and time-effect studies, therapeutic/toxic thresholds establishment in order to quantify therapeutic effects of the drug.
+Pharmacodynamics studies combine ligand binding screenings, dose-effect and time-effect studies, and therapeutic/toxic thresholds establishment in order to quantify the therapeutic effects of the drug.